iBicha/Xroutines/README.md

 }
 ```

-You can check `Assets/xRoutines/Example` for more options.
+You can check `Assets/Xroutines/Example` for more options.

 ### Contribution:

 PRs and issues are always welcome.
-If you think you have an idea for a `CustomYieldInstruction` that can be useful, please contribute, so we can have a library of most common yield instructions and have them built-in xRoutines
+If you think you have an idea for a `CustomYieldInstruction` that can be useful, please contribute, so we can have a library of most common yield instructions and have them built-in Xroutines